DCAN-Labs/hbcd-docs/docs/measures/physicalhealth.md

   <span class="arrow">▸</span>
 </div>
 <div class="warning-collapsible-content">
-<p>Please note that range checks for Growth (<code>ph_ch_anthro</code>) were implemented in the database on 7/1/2024 so are not reflected in data included in the first data release.
+<p>Please note that range checks for Growth (<code>ph_ch_anthro</code>) were implemented in the database on 7/1/2024 and so are not reflected in data included in the first data release.
 Outliers are possible.</p>
 <p>However, out-of-range values were filtered (i.e. changed to "n/a") to some extent.
-Valid values for Growth fields are documented in the section on <a href="../../datacuration/exclusions">Exclusion Criteria</a> (see <a href="../../datacuration/exclusions#filtered-values">Filtered Out-Of-Range Field Values</a>) and provided below for quick reference:</p>
+Valid values for Growth fields are documented in the section on Exclusion Criteria (see <a href="../../datacuration/exclusions#filtered-values">Filtered Out-Of-Range Field Values</a>) and provided below for quick reference:</p>
 <ul>
   <li>Length (<code>len_001_i_03</code>): min 30 / max 130 (cm) </li>
   <li>Weight (<code>wei_001_i_03</code>): min 0.5 / max 30  (kg)</li>
   <li>Head Circumference (<code>head_001_i_03</code>): min 25 / max 55 (cm)</li>
 </ul>

+<p>In addition, because dates of birth are jittered and calculated chronologic and adjusted ages are ±6 days, we do NOT recommend calculating Z-scores using V02 data.
+Caution is recommended when calculating Z-scores using data from subsequent visits.</p>
 </div>
 </p>
-Growth is a standard direct measure of child height or length (in cm), weight (in kg), head circumference (cm).
+Growth is a standard direct measure of child growth, including height or length (in cm), weight (in kg), and head circumference (cm).
 In older children, it will also include abdominal circumference (cm).

 ## References
 <div class="references">